 Global supply chains are extremely complex networks that require involvement by various professionals who must execute different tasks.
 Two of the most important parties involved in an international shipment are the freight forwarder and the customs broker.

 Centralizing the management of logistics activities can produce a number of benefits for shippers.
 With a dedicated team to manage logistics activities, shippers will save time and money due to the increased control, improved transparency and streamlined processes.

 Supply chain and logistics professionals must be able to quickly adapt, innovate and solve problems in order to keep pace with the industry.
 So how can supply chain and logistics managers prepare themselves for the future?

 Is your company importing goods into the United States or considering importing in the future?
 To import successfully, the importer must have a customs bond on file with U.S. Customs and Border Protection (CBP).

 Freight audit and payment programs can help companies of all sizes improve accuracy when reviewing and paying carrier invoices.
-With a team devoted to carefully analyzing all charges prior to payment, freight audit and payment providers can save shippers considerable time and money.
+Whether the freight is Parcel, Less-than-Truckload, Truckload, Volume, Intermodal or International, freight audit automation can have enormous benefits.